shashi-16/Data_Analysis/README.md

-"Data_Analysis" repository having the projects based on Data Analysis by using followings tools (1) Power BI
+" Data_Analysis " repository having the projects based on Data Analysis by using followings Data Visualization tools (1) Power BI
 (2) Tableau
 (3) Excel